jcs-instructor/mobtimer/backlog.md

                        CountdownTimer's timerExpireFunc
             - [ ] Use the decoupled CountdownTimer in the frontend, and rename frontendMobTimer as countdownTimer (since it never uses the front end timer's participants functionality; it just uses the client and backend response)
-      - [ ] New repo: mobtimer-controller
+      - [ ] IMPORTANT: WE HAVE DUPLICATE CODE FOR CONTROLLER.TS!!!! - move to new repo: mobtimer-controller

 - [ ] Improve look by moving Cancel button om same row as timer and removing word "Cancel"
 - [ ] Get rid of # in URL - try BrowserRouter